 Corpse flower in The Spheres

-By The Spheres Staff on November 9, 2018
+Written by The Spheres staff on November 9, 2018

-In late October, Morticia, a corpse flower, bloomed in The Spheres.
+In late October 2018, Morticia, a corpse flower, bloomed in The Spheres.
 Thousands of plant enthusiasts watched Morticia in person and through a Twitch livestream.
-Check out the Amazon Blog for a time lapse of the bloom.